CSA - Certified Solution Architect

 Complex Example

-• Download our application from an SOS bucket using a presigned key
+• Download the application from an SOS bucket using a pre-signed key.

 #cloud-config